Life As an Umpire, Referee, or Sports Official

 - Racing Secretary and Handicapper

-There were about 21,100 jobs for Umpire, Referee, or Sports Official in 2016 (in the United States).
+In the United States, there were 21,100 jobs for Umpire, Referee, or Sports Official in 2016.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Umpire, Referee, or Sports Official by 2026.
 The BLS estimates 3,000 yearly job openings in this field.

 The states with the most job growth for Sports Official are Nebraska, New Mexico, and Florida.
 Watch out if you plan on working in West Virginia, South Carolina, or Oklahoma.
 These states have the worst job growth for this type of profession.